dan-in-it/noxappbot/README.md

 1. Go to the [Discord Developer Portal](https://discord.com/developers/applications).
 2. Click on **"New Application"** and give your bot a name (e.g., "Nox Guild Applications").
 3. Navigate to the **"Bot"** tab on the left-hand menu.
-4. Under the "Privileged Gateway Intents" section, enable the following intents:
-    -   **SERVER MEMBERS INTENT**
-    -   **MESSAGE CONTENT INTENT**
-5. Click **"Reset Token"** to generate a new bot token. **Copy this token immediately and save it somewhere safe.** This is your bot's password.
+4. Click **"Reset Token"** to generate a new bot token. **Copy this token immediately and save it somewhere safe.** This is your bot's password.

 ### 4. Configure the Bot